-Pairings: Harry/Blaise, Draco/?
-Other het and slash pairings
+Pairings: Harry/Blaise, Draco/?, Ron/Hermione, and other het and slash pairings

 Summery: Dumbledore tries to help unite Hogwarts by showing them that there's a thin line between Houses.
 He asks those that have been almost sorted into a different House to stand up.

 NOTES: Definition of Ophiomancy I found was: (n) Divination by serpents, as by their manner of eating, or by their coils.
 I'm using it for the title, as in the divination between Slytherins by their mannerisms.

 Warnings: Slash.
 I'm sure you all know this by now.
 This is your only warning.
 There might be bits of Het in here too.
 This fic disregards certain things from books 6 and 7, so it's AU.